 His signing concludes the Yankees' decadelong pursuit of the right-hander.
 New York drafted Cole 28th overall in 2008, only to see him play for UCLA instead.
 The Yanks also tried unsuccessfully to trade for Cole after the 2017 season.
 He instead was dealt by the Pittsburgh Pirates to Houston, where he went 35-10 with a 2.68 ERA over two seasons.

-Cole, who donned a No. 45 pinstripe jersey Wednesday, admitted it was an "extremely tough" decision to pass on the Yankees in 2008, but that he wasn't going to skip a second opportunity to chase his dream.
+Cole, who donned a No. 45 pinstripe jersey Wednesday, admitted it was an "extremely tough" decision to pass on the Yankees in 2008, but that he wasn't going to pass on a second opportunity to chase his dream.
 He also called the Yankees "the best organization ... in the league."

 Last season, Cole, 29, went 20-5 with an American League-best 2.50 ERA and MLB-leading 326 strikeouts, finishing second in the AL Cy Young voting.
 He was 16-0 with a 1.78 ERA over his final 22 regular season starts and then went 4-1 with a 1.72 ERA in the playoffs, in which Houston lost in the World Series in seven games to the Nationals.